-Breakdown Sanctions Referee Guidance Number of Players Up to 2 supporting players per team can enter the breakdown Free Kick to non- offending team If the tackler, on completion of the tackle, releases the ball carrier, returns to their feet and is the first to enter the breakdown from that team - then the defending team can still put 2 supporting players to assist in the competition for the ball.
-All Breakdown laws regarding player entry apply as per the full World Rugby laws When is the breakdown over?
-As per full World Rugby laws Free Kick to the non-offending team Cleanout and safety of the 'jackler' (defined as the first arriving team-mate of the tackler who must remain on their feet to contest directly onto the ball.
-If previously involved in the tackle, they must first clearly release the ball carrier before contesting for the ball) - clean outs which target or drop weight onto the lower limbs are no longer permitted
+Breakdown Sanctions Referee Guidance Number of Players Up to 1 supporting player per team can enter the breakdown.
+Free Kick to non- offending team If the tackler, on completion of the tackle, releases the ball carrier, returns to their feet and is the first to enter the breakdown from that team - then the defending team can still put 1 supporting player to assist in the competition for the ball.
+When is the breakdown over? (for a 1v1 breakdown) When a team wins the space (e.g. pushes the opposition past the ball) that team wins possession; AND When the ball is played (passed or ran) by the player acting as scrum half; OR If the ball carrier loses control of the ball and it spills out of the breakdown Free kick to non-offending team The defending team must remain onside (behind the hindmost point of the breakdown) until the ball has been played